 Fine art prints, mounted in object frame, limited edition;

-I understand Closeness as a valuable lens through which to look at fundamental changes in our society, an open space to ruminate over human interaction and its value to our own existence.
+I see Closeness as a valuable lens through which to examine fundamental shifts in our society, an open space to ruminate over human interaction and its value to our own existence.

 Closeness was on display at Hong Kong Arts Center | Goethe Gallery & Black Box Studio, Wan Chai HK and Künstlerhaus Vienna AT.